wtfutil/wtf/README.md

 * [Transmission](https://wtfutil.com/modules/transmission/)
 * [Trello](https://wtfutil.com/modules/trello/)

+## Getting Bugs Fixed or Features Added

+WTF is open-source software, informally maintained by a small collection of volunteers who come and go at their leisure.
+There are absolutely no guarantees that, even if an issue is opened for them, bugs will be fixed or features added.

+If there is a bug that you really need to have fixed or a feature you really want to have implemented, you can greatly increase your chances of that happening by creating a bounty on [BountySource](https://www.bountysource.com) to provide an incentive for someone to tackle it.

 ## Contributing to the Source Code

 First, please read [Talk, then code](https://dave.cheney.net/2019/02/18/talk-then-code) by Dave Cheney.
 It's great advice and will often save a lot of time and effort.